-Biggest downside for doing such would be price and the time commitment since you’ll have to schedule, drive back and forth and such.
+The biggest downside for doing such would be price and the time commitment since you’ll have to schedule, drive back and forth, and such.

 But if you have the time and afford such treatment, it may be the best option.
 You don’t have to deal with learning how to use waxing kits.

-Second option is doing it yourself.
-Wax formulas are available online and capable to remove hair up to 2 millimeters short.
+The second option is doing it yourself.
+Wax formulas are available online and capable of removing hair up to 2 millimeters short.

 How do you wax at home?

-Muck like shaving, preparation is a very important step.
+Muck like shaving, preparation is a significant step.

 For the best results, you’ll need to take a hot shower, use a gentle soap to clean the skin then exfoliate.

-Professionals also suggest using rubbing powder like cornstarch powder prior to waxing.
-Doing this removes excess moisture from skin and helps the wax have direct contact with hair follicles.
+Professionals also suggest using a rubbing powder like cornstarch powder before waxing.
+Doing this removes excess moisture from the skin and helps the wax have direct contact with hair follicles.

-Next step would be applying wax on the skin.
-Make sure to spread the wax same direction as the hair growth then apply the strip on top.
+The next step would be applying wax on the skin.
+Make sure to spread the wax in the same direction as the hair growth then use the strip on top.

-For dense areas like the leg, it’ll be better to work on small areas.
+For dense areas like the leg, it’ll be better to work in small spaces.